gtreadaw/marcoiltocsv/README.md

 ### 1. **Hard-Coded Path Version**

 1. Open `hardcodedmarcoil.py` in your preferred Python IDE.
-2. Set the `input_file` variable to the path of the MARCOIL file you wish to convert:
+2. Set the `input_file` variable to the path of the MARCOIL ProbList output file you wish to convert:

     ```python
     input_file = "./path/to/your/file"